-Parkway Dentistry provides root canal treatments in Brantford, for patients who have severely infected or injured teeth, but want to still keep their original teeth when possible.
-It’s always more beneficial to keep your teeth instead of removing them which can cause an array of other jaw and alignment issues.
+It’s always beneficial to keep your teeth when possible, instead of removing them which can cause an array of other jaw and alignment issues.

 After your root canal, as long as you continue to properly care for your teeth and gums through regular brushing, flossing, and checkups, your restored tooth will last a lifetime.

 A tooth’s nerve is not vitally important to a tooth’s health and function after the tooth has emerged through the gums.
 After that, it’s primary function is sensory – to provide the sensation of hot or cold.
 The presence or absence of a nerve will not affect the day-to-day functioning of the tooth.

 When a tooth is cracked or has a deep cavity, bacteria can enter the pulp tissue, and germs can cause infections inside the tooth.
 If the infection is left untreated, an abscess is likely to eventually form.

 If the infected tissue is not removed in due time, pain and severe swelling can result.
 This resulting infection can injure your jawbone, become a factor in gum disease, and become extremely detrimental to your overall health.
 In the end, without a timely treatment, your tooth may have to be removed and other oral issues can develop.

 Teeth that require root canal therapy are not always painful.
 However, signs you may need a root canal include: